breadchris/notes/pages/xctf___talk___nicek12.md

 	- All skill levels
 	- Curriculum for teachers
 - This competition matters a lot
-	- A creative outlet for some really
+	- A creative outlet for some really smart people
+	- Inclusive
+	- Opens career options
 - The Story
 	- core concept of the competition
 	- cohesive